Arabic maqam: Ajnas

-Maqam scales are made up of smaller sets of consecutive notes that have a very recognizable melody and convey a distinctive mood.
+Maqamat are made up of smaller sets of consecutive notes that have a very recognizable melody and convey a distinctive mood.
 Such a set is called jins (جنس; pl. ajnās أجناس), meaning "gender" or "kind".
 In most cases, a jins is made up of four consecutive notes (tetrachord), although ajnas of three consecutive notes (trichord) or five consecutive notes (pentachord) also exist.
+In addition to other exceptional ajnas of undefined sizes.

-Ajnas are the building blocks of a maqam scale.
+Ajnas are the building blocks of a maqam.
 A maqam scale has a lower (or first) jins and an upper (or second) jins.
 In most cases maqams are classified into families or branches based on their lower jins.
 The upper jins may start on the ending note of the lower jins or on the note following that.
 In some cases the upper and lower ajnas may overlap.
 The starting note of the upper jins is called the dominant, and is the second most important note in that scale after the tonic.
 Maqam scales often include secondary ajnas that start on notes other than the tonic or the dominant.
 Secondary ajnas are highlighted in the course of modulation.

 References on Arabic music theory often differ on the classification of ajnas.
 There is no consensus on a definitive list of all ajnas, their names or their sizes.
 However the majority of references agree on the basic 9 ajnas, which also make up the main 9 maqam families.
 The following is the list of the basic 9 ajnas notated with Western standard notation (all notes are rounded to the nearest quarter tone):